 review:

 summary: Phylogenetically inferred localization to neuron projections.
-While other somatostatin
+The original rat

-its absence from most brain regions by Northern blot and ISH -- expression is restricted
+cloning study reported absence of SSTR5 mRNA from most brain regions by Northern blot and

 action: KEEP_AS_NON_CORE